cginternals/glbinding/README.md

 When switching between active contexts, not only *glbinding* may be interested in the current context, but your application as well (e.g., per context cached OpenGL state).
 You may also not know when contexts will get changed (especially if you write a library) and propagating the current context may be troublesome.
-Therefor, you can register one callback that is called when the current active context in *glbinding* is changed.
+Therefore, you can register one callback that is called when the current active context in *glbinding* is changed.

 ```c++
 #include <glbinding/Binding.h>